 Because the M41’s ammunition makes it unsuitable for use in certain harsh environments, the similarly-sized M933P carbine and the smaller M39 are more frequently used, although in places like space stations and ships, where the weapon and its ammunition are less likely to come into contact with sources of contamination, the M41’s explosive rounds give it a significant advantage in firepower over the smaller explosive rounds of the M39 and the M933P’s metal-only rounds.
 The M41 has better range than the M39, but slightly less than the M933P, while in sandy or dusty environments, its reliability stands well above both weapons.

-The M41’s carrying handle has a deep groove running down the center of it, which accommodates both the front and rear sights; while the front sight is a simple post, the rear sight is a “V” notch sighted at one hundred meters with a secondary flip-up notch zeroed for two hundred meters very similar to the MP40 submachine gun’s sight.
+The M41’s carrying handle has a deep groove running down the center of it which accommodates both the front and rear sights; while the front sight is a simple post, the rear sight is a “V” notch sighted at one hundred meters with a secondary flip-up notch zeroed for two hundred meters very similar to the MP40 submachine gun’s sight.
+Additionally, the M41A has a hole cut in the center of its sight groove; the hole and groove together are used to mount and secure the M76A1 Close Quarters Optic red dot sight, a modification of the M76 red dot sight that is mounted in a very similar fashion to the Colt 4x20mm handle-mounted scope used on the M16A5P.
+This “hole and groove” mount is also used to mount the leaf sight for the M339 underbarrel grenade launcher.

 The M41 is fed from a forty-round double-stack double-feed box magazine.
 Several experimental designs with higher capacities were attempted, including one highly unconventional U-shaped design that carried ninety-nine rounds.
 This design failed because it was considered to be too long, too wide, and excessively heavy, as well as having miserable reliability due to issues with the square ammunition turning the 180-degree curve at the bottom of the magazine.
 The weight distribution of the wide magazine was even bad enough to unbalance the entire weapon.
 The forty-round magazine has remained the only magazine accepted by the US military for use with the M41.

-Although promotional and recruiting posters, particularly for the Colonial Marines, frequently depict M41s with the U1 underbarrel grenade launcher mounted, this weapon is only issued to infantry fireteam leaders.
-It provides an important boost in firepower but the extra weight of both the launcher and the grenades, as well as the resulting lower number of magazines for the gun itself that a user can carry, mean that it is not practical for every Marine who uses an M41 to have a grenade launcher fitted to it.
+Although promotional and recruiting posters, particularly for the Colonial Marines, frequently depict M41s with the M339 underbarrel grenade launcher mounted, this weapon is only issued to infantry grenadiers and fireteam leaders in certain Special Forces units.
+It provides an important boost in firepower but the extra weight of both the launcher and the grenades as well as the resulting lower number of magazines for the gun itself that a user can carry mean that it is not practical for every Marine who uses an M41 to have a grenade launcher fitted to it.

-The M41 can also be fitted with the U7A2 underbarrel shotgun, a straight-pull bolt-action shotgun which holds two rounds in the magazine and a third in the chamber.
-And while the M41 cannot directly mount a bayonet to the barrel with a conventional bayonet lug system, a third option is a bayonet that slides onto the mount rail for the U1 and U7A2, with a ring mount long enough to fit over the flash hider.
+The M41 can also be fitted with the M352A2 underbarrel shotgun, a straight-pull bolt-action shotgun which holds two rounds in the magazine and a third in the chamber.
+And while the M41 cannot directly mount a bayonet to the barrel with a conventional bayonet lug system, a third option is a bayonet that slides onto the mount rail for the M339 and M352A2, with a ring mount long enough to fit over the flash hider.

-The M41A introduced interchangeable side plates for the magazine well; while the standard side plates are identical in shape to the M41’s, a second type of side plate has an integral trigger guard for the U1 grenade launcher.
-Lastly, the M41A has a threaded barrel for the attachment of a suppressor or various flash hiders, compensators, and muzzle brakes, depending on the user’s preference or mission requirements.
+Due to complaints centering around weaknesses in the M339 grenade launcher’s trigger guard, the M41A introduced interchangeable side plates for the magazine well; while the standard side plates are identical in shape to the M41’s, a second type of side plate has an integral trigger guard for the M339 and the M352A2 underbarrel shotgun; when these plates are used, the underbarrel weapon’s trigger guard is removed entirely.
+Although viewed by some as a workaround rather than a true fix for the problem, it did save the military from having to replace or repair the faulty trigger guards while also offering greater protection for the trigger than a conventional trigger guard.
+Lastly, the M41A has a threaded barrel for the attachment of a suppressor or various flash hiders, compensators, or muzzle brakes depending on the user’s preference or mission requirements.

 The M41’s rear sight was also updated and replaced with a peep sight very similar to that of the rear sight used by the M1 Carbine, with a sliding ramp used to adjust for elevation at fifty, one hundred, one hundred fifty, and two hundred meters.
-The sight is also windage adjustable by a small dial underneath the ramp assembly that moves the entire sight to the right or left.
-Additionally, the M41A has a hole cut in the center of its sight groove; the hole and groove together are used to mount and secure the M76A1 Close Quarters Optic red dot sight, a modification of the M76 red dot sight that is mounted in a very similar fashion to the Colt 4x20mm handle-mounted scope used on the M16A5P.
+The sight is windage adjustable by a small dial underneath the ramp assembly that moves the entire sight to the right or left.